maths/moodle-qtype_stack/doc/en/Specialist_tools/Drag_and_drop/Grid.md

 Example usage: `[[parsons columns="3" rows="2"]] ... [[/parsons]]`

+## Troubleshooting

+Please see the [troubleshooting](Troubleshooting.md) page for known issues and how to resolve them.

 ## Example: Grid example

 Here, the student is asked to drag functions and their derivatives to relevant columns and rows.